-MrBeast: net worth, videos and expensive things the popular YouTuber owns
+MrBeast: Net worth, videos and expensive things the popular YouTuber owns

 By now it is well-established that brand deals and AdSense (displaying ads next to one’s online content) are pivotal in earning money from YouTube videos.
 However, since the cost per 1,000 impressions (CPM), or the money advertisers pay for YouTube ads, differs across regions, it is difficult to quote a ballpark figure as to how much MrBeast earns through ad revenue specifically.

-In one video, MrBeast set up a Squid Game-like scenario where fans took part in such games, and the winner was given USD 456,000 in cash.
-The investment behind making the video amounted to around USD 3.5 million.
+In one video, MrBeast set up a Squid Game-like scenario where fans took part in such games, and the winner was given USD 4,56,000 (INR 3 crore approx.) cash prize.
+The investment behind making the video amounted to around USD 3.5 million (over INR 28 crore).
 The November 2021 video amassed over 418 million views.

-Insider states that in 2022, his “outlandish” giveaways amounted to nearly USD 3.2 million.
+Insider states that in 2022, his “outlandish” giveaways amounted to nearly USD 3.2 million (over INR 26 crore).
 In one of his gaming videos of June 2022, 10 lucky fans, who found ‘golden tickets’ in MrBeast bars, were flown to a North Carolina warehouse where a replica of the ‘Chocolate Factory’ awaited them.
-They were made to do a number of tasks and the surviving winner could choose between winning the structure he created and encashing the deed, which amounted to USD 5,00,000.
+They were made to do a number of tasks and the surviving winner could choose between winning the structure he created and encashing the deed, which amounted to USD 5,00,000 (over INR 5 crore).
 YouTuber Dallin Lambert won the cash.
-The total giveaway amount was around USD 6,13,000.
+The total giveaway amount was around USD 6,13,000 (over INR 5 crore).
 The video received over 192 million views.

 In an April 2023 video, MrBeast took fans on an all-expense paid private charter jet flight and treated them to gourmet meals.
-The tickets, reportedly, cost USD 5,00,000 per person and the plane featured carpeting, artwork and gold-plated sinks that cost around USD 2 million.
+The tickets, reportedly, cost USD 5,00,000 (over INR 5 crore) per person and the plane featured carpeting, artwork and gold-plated sinks that cost around USD 2 million (over INR 16 crore).
 If that wasn’t enough, those onboard were taken to Disney World as well.
-The video has garnered over 150 million views and is estimated to have a budget of at least USD 4.5 million.
+The video has garnered over 150 million views and is estimated to have a budget of at least USD 4.5 million (over INR 37 crore).

 Such mind-boggling ideas and astonishing giveaways make MrBeast’s YouTube channel not only a fun space but also endearing.
 While the investments may seem a lot, millions of views and impressive AdSense ensure returns are equally high.
 It is interesting to know, Donaldson doesn’t take home all the money and instead invests in the production of his next viral video.